covergirlszn/Markers/README.md

 gradient!!

 linear-gradient(gradientDirection, color1, color2, ...);
-it works like this bro
+it works like this bro. but you can also take multiple colour arguments.

+you can also add positioning fi move the gradient